Subspace Fusion Sensing for Cooperative ISAC: Simulation Results

 Fig. \ref{fig:EVA_s} and Fig. \ref{fig:spectrum2.0} intuitively demonstrate that the cost function yields two distinct peaks precisely at the true target locations.
 The step-by-step procedure for searching these spectral peaks is outlined in Algorithm~\ref{algorithm:subspace}.

-As shown in Fig. \ref{fig:snr_rmse}, the proposed algorithm achieves the best performance.
+As shown in Fig. \ref{fig:simulation}a, the proposed algorithm achieves the best performance.
 The localization error of the proposed algorithm is significantly lower than that of the existing benchmarks and closely approaches the square root of the CRLB (Root CRLB).
-This superiority stems from the algorithm's ability to fully exploit the cooperative gain among APs by constructing the EVA array and subspace fusion.
+This superiority stems from the EVA-enabled association-free subspace fusion, which preserves richer spatial-frequency observation information and exploits the cooperative gain from a subspace perspective, thereby avoiding explicit data association among local estimates.
 In contrast, the data association in Benchmark 1 relies on the parameter extraction results from tensor decomposition of the single AP, which leads to severe performance degradation when parameter extraction fails.
 The performance of Benchmark 2 not only validates the feasibility of the subspace fusion method but also confirms that constructing the EVA array effectively improves sensing accuracy.
 Benchmark~3 is restricted by its inherent error floor because the Bayesian probability-based fusion method exhibits limited performance in multi-target scenarios.

-Fig. \ref{fig:targetnum_rmse} shows the Root CRLB and estimated RMSE versus the number of targets, where the SNR is set to $5$ dB.
+Fig. \ref{fig:simulation}b shows the RMSE versus the number of targets.
 It is evident that the proposed algorithm exhibits superior scalability, maintaining a much lower RMSE compared to other benchmarks.
 Specifically, the scalability of Benchmark 1 is limited by the fragility of its single-AP processing, which results in frequent association mismatches as the number of targets increases.
 Alternatively, Benchmark 3 suffers from severe resolution loss.
 The proposed algorithm mitigates this drawback via subspace fusion.
 The performance of Benchmark 2 is limited by the number of subcarriers.
 The proposed algorithm mitigates this drawback via constructing the EVA array to expand the sensing aperture.

+Fig. \ref{fig:simulation}c evaluates the RMSE performance versus the signal-to-interference ratio (SIR), defined as $(\|\mathcalbf{Y}_p-\mathcalbf{N}_p\|_F^2)/ \|\mathcalbf{I}_p\|_F^2$.
+The element of interference tensor $\mathcalbf{I}_p$ is modeled as an independent complex Gaussian variable, which may originate from imperfect signal separation even under frequency-division schemes, in-band transmissions from other devices, or AP residual self-interference \cite{wang2015outage}.
+The proposed algorithm consistently outperforms the benchmarks, indicating its robustness against interference.
+This advantage is attributed to the EVA construction and association-free multi-AP subspace fusion, which jointly exploit spatial, frequency and multi-AP domains to alleviate interference-induced subspace perturbations without suffering from association errors.